-And Jesus said, "Father, forgive them, for they know not what they do."
+Then said Jesus, Father, forgive them; for they know not what they do.
 (Luke 23:34a)

 Jesus has suffered on the cross for six hours.
 Beaten and weakened, there is not enough breath in His body for sermons or parables.
 His lungs can only squeeze out a few words at a time.
 Knowing this, let's listen carefully and look for what Jesus wants us to hear.
-His first words were: "Father, forgive them."
+His first words are: Father, forgive them.